nicolasochem/tzip/proposals/tzip-15/tzip-15.md

 ## Abstract

-Token contracts often need to control which users can perform transfers, especially when K.Y.C.
-(Know Your Customer) regulations are in play, and this often takes the form of user "_transferlists_", i.e. lists of which users may be the sender/receiver of a transfer.
+Token contracts often need to control which users can perform transfers, especially when representing permissioned assets such as digital securities.
+In an on-chain context, this often takes the form of user "_transferlists_", i.e. lists of which users may be the sender/receiver of a transfer.

 Common features include the following: